BBBank: 1969–2005

 In 1981, in the year of the banks 60th anniversary, the Badische Beamtenbank had more than 200,000 members.

 In 1990 total assets of the bank reached the 5-billion-Deutsche Mark.
 In 1992 the bank opened a branch in Dresden and in 1994 in Berlin, where another two branches opened in the course of 1997.
 In 1997 the bank was member wise the biggest cooperative bank in Europe with total assets of almost 9 billion DM.

 In 1999 the rebranding from Badische Beamtenbank to today’s BBBank happened.

 From 1972 until 2005 five independent cooperative banks came under the Badische Beamtenbanks umbrella: the Hessische Beamtenbank (Darmstadt), the Südwestdeutsche Beamtenbank (Frankfurt am Main), the Beamtenbank zu Köln, the Bayerische Beamten Bank and last the Schleswig-Holsteinische Beamtenbank.
 Since then the BBBank is the only civil servants bank in Germany.
+In 2002, Wolfgang Müller was appointed CEO of The BBBank and he played a pivotal role in modernising the bank's operations and expanding its services.

 BBBank today

 Today the BBBank connects advantages of a Direkt Bank like pricing and online banking with the benefits and personal proximity of a local branch.
 A network of more than 100 branches in all 16 states and the Direkt Bank- and online banking service as well as a smartphone and tablet app create customer proximity and accessibility.
 The bank still focuses on retail banking and offers all products and services of a modern universal bank.

 In 2011 the bank was awarded the certificate audit berufundfamilie (audit career and family) for the first time by the charitable Hertie-Stiftung (Hertie Foundation).
 The audit looked at existing and planned offers of the BBBank for compatibility of family and career in the context of a family-conscious human resource policy.
 The bank currently offers part-time positions and flexible working hours.
 The quota in this area is at almost 25%.
 However, this does not always involve young mothers and fathers.
 Some members of staff take up the banks offer to look after care-dependent relatives.
 Since then the certificate has regularly been confirmed, lastly 2017.